Fred Winchester Sladen

-Fred Winchester Sladen (November 24, 1867 – July 10, 1945) was career United States Army officer who rose to the rank of major general and became Superintendent of the United States Military Academy.
+Fred Winchester Sladen (November 24, 1867 – July 10, 1945) was a career United States Army officer who rose to the rank of major general and became Superintendent of the United States Military Academy.
 He was a son of English-born Joseph A. Sladen (1841-1911) and Martha F. Winchester.
 The elder Sladen met with Cochise in the company of General Oliver Otis Howard, and was awarded the Medal of Honor for his service in the American Civil War.

 Early life

-Sladen was born on November 24, 1867 in Lowell, Massachusetts, the son of Joseph Alton Sladen and Martha (Winchester) Sladen.
+Sladen was born on November 24, 1867, in Lowell, Massachusetts, the son of Joseph Alton Sladen and Martha (Winchester) Sladen.

 Education

 Sladen received his appointment to the US Military Academy from the State of Nebraska, graduating 27th out of 54 in his class of 1890.

 Military career

 Sladen began his military career commissioned an officer in the Infantry branch upon graduating from the US Military Academy.
 From 1911 to 1914 he was commandant of cadets.

 During World War I, Sladen served as commander of the 5th Infantry Brigade, part of the Third Infantry Division.
 He was awarded the Distinguished Service Cross and the Distinguished Service Medal for his wartime service.
 On October 14, 1918, learning that his brigade's advance had stalled near Ferme de la Madeleine, France, Sladen proceeded three kilometers to the front lines under heavy enemy fire to investigate.
 Discovering that the battalion commander had been killed, he took direct command himself and was able to resume the attack.

 He served in the army until his retirement on November 30, 1931.
-He achieved the rank of major general and was the 32nd superintendent of US Military Academy from 1922 to 1926.
+He achieved the rank of major general and was the 32nd superintendent of the US Military Academy from 1922 to 1926.
 He later served as superintendent of Fort McHenry from 1931 to 1932.